Sidra Amin Confident Of Good Show In Her Maiden Australia Tour - UrduPoint

 She has scored 653 runs in her last 10 innings with three hundreds and two half-centuries.
 The hallmark of Sidra's batting dominance was her unbeaten 176 against Ireland in the ODI series opener in her hometown Lahore, recording the fifth-highest individual score in Women's ODIs.

-All geared up to continue the momentum in 2023 and take up the challenge of scoring runs in the foreign conditions of Australia, the 30-year-old told PCB Digital: “I am here in Australia for the first time, the conditions here are different to Pakistan as the ball rises a bit and I am trying to acclimatise as quickly as possible.
+All geared up to continue the momentum in 2023 and take up the challenge of scoring runs in the foreign conditions of Australia, the 30-year-old told PCB Digital on Saturday : "I am here in Australia for the first time, the conditions here are different to Pakistan as the ball rises a bit and I am trying to acclimatise as quickly as possible.

 On her role in the team and how important it is for an opener to give a good start from the front, Sidra said, "As an opener it is a challenging job to face two new balls in ODI cricket, you have to see off the new ball and at the same time score runs and give a good start to the innings.
 Muneeba and I will look to give a good start to the innings so the batters coming after us should have the momentum to take it forward.